dm6-quizlet/quizlet-clone/README.md

 ## Quizlet

 Welcome to Quizlet!
-Quizlet is a study tool for anyone who wishes to practice and master whatever they are learning.
+Quizlet is an online learning tool made to help people practice and master whatever they are learning.
 Quizlet provides engaging, customizable activities with contributions from people everywhere.

-## Getting started
+##How Quizlet works

-Once you've made an account with Quizlet, you can create your own study sets with the material that you wish to learn.
-You can also search for sets on a certain topic that has been made by other people.
+Once you have made an account on Quizlet, you can create your own study sets and even search for certain topics that have already been made by other people.
+Quizlet is a very effective way to expand your current skills in whatever you're doing.

-##Using Flashcards
+##Flashcards

-The flashcard option lets you study Quizlet sets as flashcards.
-The first thing to show when you click on a flashcard will be the definition by default.
-You can change that option the settings though, if you'd like.
-You can shuffle your flashcards so you dont get the same cards in a specific order too.
+Flashcards are one of Quizlet's amazing learning tools.
+When you click the Flashcards mode, you'll see the definition first but you can change that in the Options menu to show the term first.
+To use the next card, just click the arrows below the card or use the right and left  arrows on your keyboard.